 Unlike

 With a whole life insurance policy, your premiums—which are paid monthly, quarterly, semi-annually or annually—never increase.
 As long as premiums are paid, the policy will remain in-force, even if your health worsens later in life.
-Translation: The
+And the

 3. Cash value accumulation is guaranteed